Penn State vs. Rutgers NCAA Football Odds, Plays and Insights | November 20, 2021

 - In Penn State's 10 games this year, it has six wins against the spread.

-- Penn State's games this year have eclipsed the over/under only two times in 10 opportunities (20%).

-- The Nittany Lions score 26 points per game, 3.3 more than the Scarlet Knights allow per matchup (22.7).
+- The Nittany Lions rack up 26 points per game, 3.3 more than the Scarlet Knights allow per contest (22.7).

-- Penn State is 5-1 against the spread and 5-1 overall in games when it puts up more than 22.7 points.
+- Penn State is 5-1 against the spread and 5-1 overall this season when the team records more than 22.7 points.

-- The Nittany Lions average only seven more yards per game (379.9) than the Scarlet Knights allow per matchup (372.9).
+- The Nittany Lions collect 379.9 yards per game, just seven more than the 372.9 the Scarlet Knights allow per matchup.

-- When Penn State totals more than 372.9 yards, the team is 5-1 against the spread and 5-1 overall.
+- Penn State is 5-1 against the spread and 5-1 overall when the team piles up more than 372.9 yards.

-- The Nittany Lions have turned the ball over 11 times this season, six fewer than the Scarlet Knights have forced (17).
+- This year, the Nittany Lions have 11 turnovers, six fewer than the Scarlet Knights have takeaways (17).

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.